 You usually don’t have to mention in a submission that you’re submitting (I’ll assume so), but here it’s part of the referral.

-Giving me the genre early, especially when it matches the referral, gives me plenty of context and a strong feeling of what I’m about to read.
+Giving me the genre early, especially when it matches the referral, gives me plenty of context, and gives a strong feeling of what I’m about to read.

 SPLIT became THE NIGHT CHILD when the book sold just prior to a rather unfortunate film release of the same title.